YeeHo/Glutton/README.md

         ensemble to be generated.

-                bmr15398.str   # name of the input chemical shift file 2              # LEVEL of the database, 1 - high-resolution; 2 - medium-resolution; 3 - low-resolution (recommended 2)
+                bmr15398.str   # name of the input chemical shift file 2              # LEVEL of the database, 1 - high-resolution; 2 - medium-resolution; 3 - low-resolution
-                200            # Number of structures to be generated (recommended 2500 or more) 0.5            # the selected width of the chemical shift distribution used to derive statistical distributions (recommended 0.5)
+                200            # Number of structures to be generated 0.5            # the selected width of the chemical shift distribution used to derive
-                0              # don't use log of the density distributions of Phi and Psi (recommended 0)
-                               # angles as probability function to generate angles
-                               # if set to 1, log(p) will be used to generate Phi and Psi angles
+                               # statistical distributions

         NOTE: if there are insufficient data to generate distributions, the choice can be [1]. use the low-resolution database - LEVEL3;